zachmccabe/beijing/docs/index.md

 <span class="lede">Version 2 of The Photographers Field Guide to Beijing is here.</span>

-It’s free. 🐭 Grab the <a href="https://github.com/zachmccabe/beijing/releases/download/v2.0.0/beijing-v.2.0.0.epub">.epub</a> file, and read in your favorite app.
-Happy Rat Year from me to you –Zach
+Grab the <a href="https://github.com/zachmccabe/beijing/releases/download/v2.0.0/beijing-v.2.0.0.epub">.epub</a> file, and read in your favorite app.
+It’s free. –Zach

 <p style="text-align:center"><a href="https://www.zachmccabe.com/beijing/faq">FAQ</a> • <a href="https://www.zachmccabe.com/beijing/bts">BTS</a></p>